avaneev/biteopt/README.md

 BiteOpt uses self-optimization techniques making it objective function-agnostic.
 In its inner workings, BiteOpt uses objective function value's ranking, not the actual value.
+BiteOpt is a multi-faceted example of a "probabilistic computing" system.

 ## Comparison ##